cmuell89/Bolt/README.md

 ##### Not Started:
 - [ ] Improve classification response to show scoring metrics if possible for LinearSVM
+- [ ] Look into using Flask's g object for persistent db connection to assist with thread safety
 - [ ] Implement different classify responses based on Naive Bayes or LinearSVC
 - [ ] COMMENT/DOCUMENTATION OVERHAUL => START STRONG, FINISH STRONG
 - [ ] Start prototyping 'Trait' parsing